adizona/aws-datalake/articles/crawling_partitioned_data_with_glue.md

 #### Define a custom Glue CSV classifier resource

-We will use AWS::Glue::Classifier resource type to define our CSV classifier.
+We will use [AWS::Glue::Classifier](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-glue-classifier.html) resource type to define our CSV classifier.
+Let's configure the [CsvClassifier](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-glue-classifier-csvclassifier.html) object.

-1. Configure the CsvClassifier object.
 1.  **Name:** A unique name for our classifier.
 We will use **classifier-gdelt-csv**.
 1.  **Delimiter:** We will use **\t**.
 This will indicate that the columns in the data are tab-delimited.